 For best performance, HVR performs Integrate with /Burst and Bulk Refresh into Redshift using staging files.
 HVR implements Integrate with /Burst and Bulk Refresh (with file staging ) into Redshift as follows:

 - HVR first connects to S3 using the curl library and writes data into a temporary Amazon S3 staging file(s).
 This S3 temporary file is written in a CSV format.

 - HVR then uses Redshift SQL 'copy from s3://' command to load data from S3 temp files and ingest them into Redshift tables.

-- An AWS S3 bucket to store the temporary data to be loaded into Redshift and an AWS user with 'AmazonS3FullAccess' policy to access this S3 bucket.
-For more information, refer to the following AWS documentation:
+- An AWS S3 location (bucket) - to store temporary data to be loaded into Snowflake.
+For more information about creating and configuring an S3 bucket, refer to AWS Documentation.

 - Define action LocationProperties on the Redshift location with the following parameters: